 If a delivery truck driver made a mistake and caused your accident, you need to know your rights.
 As someone injured in Columbus, you can pursue compensation for your accident damages.
 Our Columbus delivery truck accident lawyers can help you, starting with a free consultation.

 You might be entitled to total financial recovery.
 However, there is limited time.
 You must bring a legal case within two years, and the time goes fast.
 We’re ready to discuss your accident and get started.
-For a free consultation, call (404) 400-4000 or contact us online today.
+Take immediate steps to secure compensation with a Columbus truck accident lawyer.

 Who Is Responsible for the Damages in a Delivery Truck Accident?